Aellawah/Aellawah-Sprocket-Central-Pty-Ltd-company---Customers-Recommendation-project-KPMG-virtual-internship/README.md

 1. The Age had some outliers that we removed.
 2. Standard cost had some outliers that we removed.

-RFM Anlaysis:

-* I have conducted a RFM(Frequency,Monetary,Recency) segmentation and segmented customers into four different segments (Platinum,Gold,Silver,Bronze)
+After finishing EDA i moved on to the RFM Analysis:

 * The RFM model is based on three quantitative factors:

 - Recency: How recently a customer has made a purchase
 - Frequency: How often a customer makes a purchase
 - Monetary Value: How much money a customer spends on purchases
+-
+* I have conducted a RFM Model and segmented customers into four different segments (Platinum,Gold,Silver,Bronze)

-As we can see there is a +ve relation between Frequency and Monetary which means that our data is consistant
+As we can see there is a +ve relationship between Frequency and Monetary which means that our data is consistant
 ![download](https://user-images.githubusercontent.com/67180181/142139006-847e3382-9557-4132-9e14-a88185a97459.png)

-As we can see there is a -ve relation between Recency and Monetary , which shows that the higher the period is for the recent purchase of a customer the lower the money value he flows in the company
+There is also a -ve relationship between Recency and Monetary , which shows that the higher the period is for the recent purchase of a customer the lower the money value he flows in the company
 ![download (1)](https://user-images.githubusercontent.com/67180181/142139168-9921e6f5-9451-46eb-bbec-a584bb625516.png)

 # Model Building: